 Maintain a database

 For the sake of current and future use, you will need to maintain a database of your findings.
 Develop a timetable for your next immigration consultancy service performance evaluation.
 However, do not do conduct evaluations too frequently and maintain a sufficient interval.
-You can also use a crm-system consultants management system for easy analytics and business reports.
+You can also use a CRM-system for easy analytics and business reports.
 Refer to Forbes for maintaining a database if you need.

 After the immigration consultancy service evaluation is complete, it is time to take action on your findings.
 So, letting the findings go stale by not acting on it will dampen your agency’s smart goals planning and deplete staff motivation.